 What can you do to make this time of social distancing easier on your employees?
 Well, for starters, you don’t need to distance from them emotionally.
 You can still check-in with your employees regularly and make their mental health a priority.
 Set aside time every day to connect with employees and show that you appreciate and care for them.

 4. Have A Virtual Catered Lunch

 It feels easy to have catered lunches when your employees are all coming into the office.
 What if I told you that you could still treat your employees to an office lunch when everyone is working remotely?
-Here’s how to do it.
+Here’s how to do it so you can show appreciation for employees during COVID-19.
 Send your entire staff a $20-$25 gift card.
 Ask them to spend it on getting their lunch from a local restaurant or someplace in their town that delivers or offers carryout.
 Set up a time during the day where your entire team can sit down, chat with each other via Zoom, and connect over good food.

 You can also host a catered dinner by providing larger gift cards and inviting the family of your employees to join you on the call.
 Another option is to do a virtual potluck where you all bring your own food and showcase what you are cooking on the call (you might want to provide a stipend for your employees to spend on the food.)
 Food brings people together, and there are many ways you can use that to your advantage while people are socially distancing themselves.

 5. Recognize Employee Sentiments Around Layoffs And Furloughs